 English as a First Language.
 You should pay special attention here if you are an Amazon seller from a non-English speaking country.
 You need to be aware that your buyers are English speaking, they are going to be your readers first and then your customers.
 People will quickly form a degrading opinion of your company if you are writing in phrases with few words and not explaining your products.

 Target Audience.
 Who are you writing the product listing for?
 Who will be buying your product?
 You need to be clear about your target audience to gather and write content accordingly.

 Product Research.
-Research about your product from every source.
+Research your product from every source.
 If you are working on a niche then you can go back to your supplier or manufacturer to get maximum information.
-Aim should be to satisfy all the queries of a buyer and remove all the hesitations that they might have.
+The aim should be to satisfy all the queries of a buyer and remove all the hesitations that they might have.
 Keep an eye on competitor’s product information and see if you are moving in the right direction generally.
 DO NOT COPY, look at their listing critically, see where did they go wrong and ask yourself how YOU would have done things differently.
-Use Youtube if you are working on special products and are unable to develop an understanding about them.
+Use Youtube if you are working on special products and are unable to develop an understanding of them.

 Pain Points.
 Read reviews and understand the issues raised by previous consumers.
-Address the issue at hand and send a message across of solving the problem of your customers to build their trust levels and gain credibility.
+Address the issue at hand and send a message across to solving the problem of your customers to build their trust levels and gain credibility.

 Shop on Amazon Yourself.
 See what appealed you the most, the information or the way it was written.
 Imagine the experience yourself of using the product and write what comes naturally.

 Write as a Buyer, not a Seller.
 Change your seller mindset for a while and put yourself in the buyer’s shoes.
 This will change the tone, your language altogether and will inject the required level of empathy as you will see yourself what will convince you to purchase online.